shinsenter/php/src/webapps/drupal/README.md

 This project is licensed under the terms of the [GNU General Public License v3.0](https://code.shin.company/php/blob/main/LICENSE).

-I appreciate you respecting my intellectual efforts in creating them.
-If you intend to copy or use ideas from this project, please give proper credit.
+Thank you for recognizing the intellectual effort behind this project.
+If you plan to use or build upon any of its ideas, I kindly ask that you give appropriate credit.

 ---